 Cold emailing is also important for customer acquisition, especially those that are personalised e.g. including the individual’s name within the email subject.
 It’s a numbers game when it comes to customer acquisition so the more people you email, the higher the chance of gaining a larger customer base.
 Afterwards, a newsletter is a good way to keep clients engaged and maintain customer retention.

 4. WHICH COMES FIRST, THE PRODUCT OR VALIDATION?

 “the validation process will help you create the right product.” - Sharmadean Reid, Wah London.

-There is no better way to gauge what your product should be than getting feedback and understanding the needs of your customers first.
+There is no better way to gage what your product should be than getting feedback and understanding the needs of your customers first.
 By talking to potential customers, you can get so many great ideas about your product from them.
 If you create the product first, you might waste time and money tweaking it later to fit your customers’ demands.
 Spend time building trust with the clients you’ve engaged with; take them out for a coffee and ask them what would be the best possible version of the product you’re offering.